Professional Reviews

 FamiSafe Ease of Use

 FamiSafe’s Android and iOS apps are both easy to navigate.
 They share the same design and make adding or changing rules on your kid’s device straightforward.
-For example, to set a screen time limit, you simply have to navigate to the Features tab, tap Screen Time Limit, Enable Screen Time Limit, and then enter a limit.
+For example, to set a screen time limit, all you have to do is go to the Features tab, select Set Rules, and tap on Screen Time Limit.

 The Android and iOS apps provide access to the same features, and neither slowed down my device while using them.
 My only complaint is that FamiSafe doesn’t provide as detailed explanations under each feature as Norton Family.